-This article explores the recent flourish of Greco-Roman style post-graffiti that has recently become increasingly common in the Montréal.
-As the classical Greco-Roman style has historically in Europe and North America represented, what some might identify, as the pinnacle of artistic aesthetic achievement, I argue, through analysis of four case studies, that post-graffiti artists utilize this style strategically, incorporating and appropriating iconic elements of the style in order to comment on the ethnocentrism and Eurocentrism that serve as the foundations of both the fine art world, and other far-reaching institutions of social, cultural, and political power.
+This article explores the recent flourish of the Greco-Roman postgraffiti style that has recently become increasingly common in the city of Montréal.
+While the classical Greco-Roman style has historically been represented in Europe and North America as what some might identify as the pinnacle of artistic aesthetic achievement, I argue, through analysis of four case studies, that post-graffiti artists utilize this style strategically, incorporating and appropriating iconic elements of the style in order to comment on the ethnocentrism and Eurocentrism that serve as the foundations of both the fine art world, and other far-reaching institutions of social, cultural, and political power.
 My analysis of these images centres a new materialist approach to this public art practice by studying the medium of graffiti, the autonomous nature of the post-graffiti work after its completion in the city, and the artists' open access calls to decolonial action.
 I suggest that these artists aim to subvert the original messages of the Greco-Roman art tradition, instead issuing challenges to include interpretations and interventions that museum spaces have often rejected, overlooked, forgotten, or erased.
 This contextual subversion allows for audience participation in the creation of the artworks' meaning.
-Through collaborative interaction with other post-graffiti works by Indigenous artists, the juxtaposition of the Greco-Roman style with works based on traditional Indigenous art styles that comment on historic and contemporary colonial practices, brings awareness to the complex layers of habitation on this land we know as Montréal.
-The goal of the paper is to show how these figures of antiquity bring new life to the city of Montréal, presenting how power relations between people, things, and land are always in flux, and guiding us live more ethically with care for the world and for one another, if only we take the time to stop and look around.
+Through collaborative interaction with other post-graffiti works by Indigenous artists, the juxtaposition of the Greco-Roman style with works based on traditional Indigenous art styles that comment on historic and contemporary colonial practices brings awareness to the complex layers of habitation on this land that we know as Montréal.
+This article demonstrates how these figures of antiquity bring new life to the city of Montréal, demonstrating how power relations between people, things, and land are always in flux, and guiding us to live more ethically with care for the world and for one another, if only we take the time to stop and look around.